Joe Louis Arena

 Inside Joe Louis Arena in December 2005.

 The retired numbers of former Detroit Red Wings players displayed at Joe Louis Arena.

 Panorama of Joe Louis Arena in April 2008.

 The Detroit Shock practice at Joe Louis Arena before Game 5 of the 2006 WNBA Finals.

-Joe Louis Arena was an arena in Downtown Detroit.
+Joe Louis Arena was a multi-purpose indoor arena located in Downtown Detroit.
 Completed in 1979 at a cost of US$57 million as a replacement for Olympia Stadium, it sat adjacent to Cobo Center on the bank of the Detroit River and was accessible by the Joe Louis Arena station on the Detroit People Mover.
 The venue was named after former heavyweight champion boxer Joe Louis, who grew up in Detroit.

 It was the home of the Detroit Red Wings of the National Hockey League and the second oldest NHL venue after Madison Square Garden until the start of the 2017–18 NHL season.
 Joe Louis Arena was owned by the city of Detroit, and operated by Olympia Entertainment, a subsidiary of team owner Ilitch Holdings.

 In April 2017, the Red Wings hosted their final game at Joe Louis Arena; the venue was succeeded by Little Caesars Arena.
-The arena closed in July 2017.
+"The Joe" closed in July 2017.
 Demolition started in early 2019 and was completed by mid-2020.
 A 25-story residential tower called the Residences at Water Square opened at the site in February 2024.

 History

 The Red Wings had been playing at Olympia Stadium since 1927.
 However, by the late 1970s, the neighborhood around the Olympia had gradually deteriorated, especially after the 1967 Detroit riot.
 In 1977, the Red Wings announced that they would be moving to a proposed arena in suburban Pontiac.
 However, the city of Detroit countered with a proposal for a new riverfront arena in which they would charge the Red Wings much lower rent than what Pontiac was offering.
 The package also gave the team operational control of the arena, nearby Cobo Arena and parking lots.
 The Red Wings ultimately decided to stay in Detroit proper.

 The arena hosted its first event on December 12, 1979: a college basketball game between the University of Michigan and the University of Detroit.
 The Red Wings played their first game at Joe Louis Arena on December 27, 1979, hosting the St. Louis Blues.
 The game ended in a 3–2 loss for the Red Wings.
 The Red Wings' first win at the arena came on December 30, 1979, where they defeated the New York Islanders 4–2.
 Later that season, it hosted the 32nd NHL All-Star Game on February 5, 1980, which was played before a then-NHL record crowd of 21,002.
-Joe Louis Arena was the site of the 1987 NHL Entry Draft, which marked the first NHL Entry Draft to be held in the United States.
+Joe Louis Arena was the site of the 1987 NHL entry draft, which marked the first NHL Entry Draft to be held in the United States.
 In 1980, the arena hosted the Republican National Convention that nominated Ronald Reagan as the Republican candidate for President of the United States.